Privacy Architecture

 );

--- No admin override.
-No backdoor query.
+-- No org-side override.
+No org backdoor query.

 -- The database rejects the request before